Reasoning under Vision: Understanding Visual-Spatial Cognition in Vision-Language Models for CAPTCHA: Experiments

 \subsection{Reasoning Evaluation}

-To systematically assess reasoning quality, we evaluate multiple reasoning metrics here. \autoref{fig:bar_only_rader} presents two complementary radar charts: the left radar chart aggregates overall reasoning metrics averaged across all CAPTCHA categories, while the right radar chart highlights reasoning scores per individual CAPTCHA type.
-For clarity, we only report the aggregated trends here, while the full quantitative results for all metrics and captcha types are provided in the \autoref{sec:reasoning_metrics}.
+To systematically assess reasoning quality, we evaluate multiple reasoning metrics here. \autoref{fig:bar_only_rader} presents the radar chart: it aggregates overall reasoning metrics averaged across all CAPTCHA categories.
+Due to space limits, we show representative models in the main figure.